-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 3 Newspaper Ad Minorities Persons with disabilities This ad was published to announce Public Hearing 1 to adopt Objectives/Policies and collect community needs comments.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Newspaper Ad Minorities Persons with disabilities This ad was published to announce Public Hearing 1 on December 7, 2021 to adopt Objectives/Policies and collect community needs comments.
 The public was invited to attend and provide input via the Zoom application.
-The ad was published in the Riverside Press-Enterprise on October 29, 2020 No comments were received N/A
+The ad was published in the Riverside Press-Enterprise on November 18, 2021 and La Prensa on November 19, 2021 No comments were received.
+N/A 2 Public Hearing Persons with disabilities Non-targeted/broad community Low Income Individuals This Public Hearing 1 was held on December 7, 2021 via the Zoom Application.
+No comments were received N/A